 Found Guilty of Trespassing

-Mea culpe.
+Mea culpa.
 I was found guilty as charged and was no longer her favorite sister.
 Mind you, I had been busted previously for wearing some of her clothes.
-Cree now was livid.
+Cree was now livid.
 Not only had I invaded her privacy, I also had used up her make-up blush, concealer, lipstick and masquera.
-Uho!
+Uh!

 This did not sit well with her.
 Breaking her favorite make-up mirror was the straw that broke the camel’s back.
-Now I would have 7 years bad luck.
+Now, I would have 7 years of bad luck.
 What a bummer.

 The Consequences of Breaking a Mirror

-Consequently, I some how made it all the way through highschool without any thing unusual happening.
+Consequently, I somehow made it through high school without anything unusual happening.
 Knock on wood.
 However, she never sprinkled salt along her doorway.
 At least as far as I know.
 Let me ask God for forgiveness.
-I was no blessed Mary, for sure.
+I was not blessed, Mary, for sure.

 Sprinkling Salt on the Doorways and Windows